ArdisFoxx/ardisfoxxs-lewd-pf2e/README.md

 ```

-Now, a question for yall regarding sexy content in the game!
-Choose your default game mode:
+Now a question regarding sexy content in the game.. it's time to choose your "lewd game mode" to start with at the outset of the campaign!

+Please make one vote only, and the least lewd option that has any votes will be selected as the final pick.
+This ensures that no player will be uncomfortable.

+This is the baseline for the start of the game - making the game more or less lewd as we go will be a part of adjusting to the group dynamic, getting comfortable with each other, testing our boundaries and exploring the kind of game we want to run!

 **1. Typical Anime**
 *You're strictly about the adventure.
 Sometimes you'll see sexy people.*
 - Humanoids may be sexy and alluring.
 You won't see anything explicit.